Esri/arcgis-maps-sdk-kotlin-samples/show-line-of-sight-between-geoelements/README.md

-# Show Line of Sight Between Geoelements
+# Show line of sight between geoelements

 Show a line of sight between two moving objects.